soxueren/atsd/api/data/series/query.md

 The sequence can be modified by specifying an `order` field in each processor, in which case processors steps are executed in the ascending order as specified in `order` field.

 The [following example](/api/data/examples/aggregate-group-order-query.md) outlines how to aggregate series first, and group it second.

-## Rate Processor

-                                                             |

-#### requestId

-To associate `series` object (one) in request with `series` objects (many) in response, the client can optionally specify a unique `requestId` property in each series object in request.
-For example, the client can set requestId to series object's index in the request.
-The server echos requestId for each series in the response.

-#### last

-`last` can return most recent value faster than scan.
-When last is specified and there is no aggregator or aggregator is `DETAIL`, ATSD executes GET request for the last hour.
-If the first `GET` returns no data, a second `GET` is executed for the previous hour.
-Entity and tag wildcards are not supported if `last = true`.

 ## Example